0marissa/RBD-optimization/README.md

 # RBD-optimization
-Codebase for performing ML-based recovery-based design optimization.
+Codebase for performing recovery-based design optimization.

 This folder contains the code associated with the study: